India Lubricants Market - Growth, Trends, and Forecast (2020 - 2025)

-The Indian lubricant market is expected to register a CAGR of 4.64%, during the forecast period, 2019-2024.
-The major factors driving the growth of the market are the increasing vehicular production along with the increasing construction and infrastructure activities in the country.
+The Indian lubricants market is expected to register a CAGR of around 3%, during the forecast period.
+One of the major factors driving the growth of the market is the increasing usage of high-performancesynthetic lubricants.

-- Automotive and other transport dominated the market in 2018, owing to the increasing production of automobiles in the country.
+Automotive and other transportation segment dominated the market in the country.

 Scope of the Report